Home Articles Best Cheese for Fondue (7 Different Types)

 With its semi-hard texture and delightfully sharp flavor, this special variety of cheese adds some pizzazz to a typical fondue.

+The hearty flavor of this one is more than enough to get mouths watering.
 But it also has just the right amount of elasticity when it melts.

 And with its bright orange color, what other type of cheese could bring such life and vibrancy to a fondue dish?

-How to Prepare the Cheese to Make Fondue
+How to Prepare the Best Cheese Fondue

+Making fondue is just like any other recipe.
 You need to have the right ingredients and put in a little bit of elbow grease.

 And in this case, it starts with the cheese!